OmerTu/GoogleHomeKodi/README.md

 To **Stop** kodi, follow the same instructions as *pause* but use this URL:
   >YOUR_GLITCH_SERVER_ADDRESS/stop

+To **Mute** kodi, follow the same instructions as *pause* but use this URL:
+  >YOUR_GLITCH_SERVER_ADDRESS/mute

+To **Set Volume** on kodi use "Say a phrase with a number" and the URL:
+  >YOUR_GLITCH_SERVER_ADDRESS/volume?q= {{NumberField}}

+For **PVR TV support - Set channel by name**, follow all the steps in **C**, except these changes:
+  * Choose a different phrase (e.g. "switch kodi to $ channel")
+  * Use this URL:
+    >YOUR_GLITCH_SERVER_ADDRESS/playpvrchannelbyname?q= {{TextField}}

+To **Turn on the TV and switch to Kodi's HDMI input**
+  * This requires Kodi 17 (Krypton) and above
+  * This also requires that both your kodi device and TV support CEC commands
+  * You need to install [this script.json-cec](https://github.com/joshjowen/script.json-cec/raw/master/script.json-cec.zip) add-on: Download and move it to your kodi device and then in Kodi choose Settings>Add-ons>Install from zip file > choose the zip your just downloaded.
+  * Finally you can use this in 2 ways:
+    * Add another command: follow the same instructions as *pause* but use this URL:
+    >YOUR_GLITCH_SERVER_ADDRESS/activatetv

+    *  Add the following line to your .env file (see step B-5 above) and kodi will automaticly turn on the tv and switch the HDMI input everytime your trigger the main playing actions (play a move / tv show / episode / pvr channel)
+    >ACTIVATE_TV="true"

 ------------
 ## How to update to the latest version
 1. Go to [Glitch.com](https://glitch.com) and sign in with your github user